ibsntg26/cict-irs/README.md

 #### **API ENDPOINTS:**
 - http://127.0.0.1:8000/api/incident/
     - GET request returns all incident
+    - GET request with parameter student (ex. /incident/?student=1) returns all incident of that student
+    - GET request with parameter evaluator (ex. /incident/?evaluator=1) returns all incident of that evaluator
     - GET request with parameter id (ex. /incident/1 ) returns an instance
     - POST request creates new incidents
+    - PATCH request for processing/closing incidents
 - http://127.0.0.1:8000/api/followup/
     - GET request returns all followups
     - GET request with parameter id (ex. /followup/1 ) returns an instance